Osprey Club Scheme

 The Osprey Clubs scheme helps to inspire young people in The Gambia about the natural world.

 Young people growing up in rural communities in The Gambia live alongside a diverse array of wildlife and have a great desire to learn, but there is little opportunity for environmental education at severely under-resourced schools.
-We’re aiming to change that through the Osprey Clubs scheme, which is run in partnership with Leicestershire and Rutland Wildlife Trust.
+We’re aiming to change that through the Osprey Clubs scheme, which is run in partnership with the Rutland Osprey Project.

 Osprey Clubs are run as an extra-curricular activity at schools in rural areas.
 Each club receives regular visits by the OLF team, led by Junkung Jadama, and the opportunity for up to 30 students to participate in a minimum of four field trips per year.
 We’re working with five schools initially, and then plan to expand.